yossava/ys-dropdown/README.md

 ### Prerequisites

-Make sure you have the following installed on your machine:
+Make sure you have the following installed on your project:

+- node: ">=18.17.0"
 - react: "^18.3.1"
 - react-dom: "^18.3.1"
 - react-scripts: "5.0.1"
+- tailwindcss: "^3.4.4",

 ### Installation